yashumayank/FastNeo/README.md

 export PATH={path1}:$PATH
 ```

-The IEDB/TSNAdb neoepitope detection can be run together using the following command :-
+The IEDB/TSNAdb neoepitope detection can be run using the following command :-
 ```
 sh {install_path}/runEpitopeDB_neoepitopes.sh {sample_name}
 ```